dimi-fn/pidz/README.md

 **What's its purpose?**

-Nojudgies.com provides a safe place where users can freely and anonymously express their thoughts that they couldn't most other places and get things of their chest.
+Nojudgies.com provides a safe place where users can freely and anonymously express their thoughts that they couldn't most other places and get things off their chest.

-We believe that our website can help the mental health of visitors by reducing [stigma](https://www.ccmhrsb.org/stop-the-judgement), bullying, discrimination, as well by reducing depression, anxiety, and stress levels. (reference studies: [[1]](https://www.ccmhrsb.org/stop-the-judgement), [[2]](https://www.mentalhelp.net/depression/judgmental-thinking-and-anxiety/), [[3]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3532328/))
+We believe that our website can help the mental health of visitors by reducing [stigma](https://www.ccmhrsb.org/stop-the-judgement), bullying, discrimination, as well as by reducing depression, anxiety, and stress levels. (reference studies: [[1]](https://www.ccmhrsb.org/stop-the-judgement), [[2]](https://www.mentalhelp.net/depression/judgmental-thinking-and-anxiety/), [[3]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3532328/))

 -----